ksator/lab_management/README.md

 ```

-# How to configure the network
+# How to configure the network using Ansible

 ### How to overwrite the running configuration on junos devices with their golden confiiguration